Le lien vers cette page a été envoyé avec succès aux destinataires.

 General case

-You benefit from the lease transfer if the following 2 conditions are met:
+You benefit from the lease transfer if the 2 following conditions the following shall be combined:

 - You had been living with the deceased for at least 1 year prior to death